bcgov/ds-intro-to-r-2-day/docs/02-seeking-help.md

 Different functions might have different sections, but these are the main ones you should be aware of.

 ::: {.rmdtip}
-**Tip: Running Examples**
+**Tip: Running examples**

 From within the function help page, you can highlight code in the Examples and hit <kbd>Ctrl</kbd>+<kbd>Return</kbd> to run it in RStudio console.
-This is gives you a quick way to get a feel for how a function works.
+This gives you a quick way to get a feel for how a function works.

 **Tip: Reading help files**

 One of the most daunting aspects of R is the large number of functions available.
-It would be prohibitive, if not impossible to remember the correct usage for every function you use.
+It would be prohibitive, if not impossible, to remember the correct usage for every function you use.
 Luckily, the help files mean you don't have to!
 :::

-## Special Operators
+## Special operators

 To seek help on special operators, use quotes: